OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 This can be done by creating a **random string** as a file-name.
 If the file-name is required by the business needs, proper input validation should be done for client-side (_e.g._ active content) and back-end side (_e.g._ special files overwrite or creation) attack vectors.
 File-name length limits should be taken into consideration based on the system storing the files, as each system has its own file name length limit.

+### File Content Safety

+As mentioned in the [Public File Retrieval](#public-file-retrieval) section, file content can contain unwelcomed data and information.

+The File Upload service should allow users to report illegal content, and copyright owners to report abuse.

+If there are enough resources, manual file review should be conducted in a sandboxed environment before releasing the files to the public.

+Adding some automation to the review could be helpful, by conducting keyword analysis, which should be a harsh process and well studied before its usage.
+Some services (_e.g._ Virus Total) provide APIs to scan files against well known malicious file hashes.

 ### File Storage Location

 All file uploaded will be stored in a location on the server.
 This location must be chosen based on security and business requirements.
 The following points are set by security priority, and are inclusive: